kotlinguistics/IPA-Transcribers/README.md

 1. Submit a pull request with the relevant work implemented (*provide code*)
 2. Open an issue, describing *how* a language feature works (*provide language-specific knowledge*),
-3. Just tell me that for input *x*, output *y* is wrong and should instead be *z* (*provide correct example(s)*)
+3. Tell me that for input *x*, output *y* is wrong and should instead be *z* (*provide correct example(s)*)
-4. request a feature and I will record your interest.
-    - given enough interest, I may still try to implement other languages or features.
+4. Request a feature and I will record your interest.
+Given enough interest, I *may* still try to implement other languages or features.

 As of writing this (March 2019), I'm still working on implementing the basic rule-based transcribers for all the eligible languages I'll be covering.

 Please bear in mind that this project is a massive undertaking for one person;
-It isn't possible for me (or arguably, any *one* person) to have sufficient knowledge of *every* language here to cover it perfectly.
+It isn't possible for me (or arguably, any one person) to have sufficient knowledge of *every* language here to cover it perfectly.

 As a result, without external help from **users like you**: